elisabethvirak/Coronary_Heart_Disease/README.md

     - Best fit model used a C of 10 and Penalty l2.
     - Score was 0.63.
 > Random Forest
->> First Random Forest
+>> First Random Forest:
    - Original Training Data Score: 0.99
    - Original Testing Data Score: 0.84
    - Recall score was only 3%
    - Completed a Grid Search using max_depth and min_samples_leaf
      - Best fit model used max_depth of 7 and min_samples_leaf of 4
      - Score was 0.85
      - Finding risk, precision was 0.50 and recall was 0.03
 >> Second Random Forest
    - For the second random forest, we changed the class_weight to balanced
    - Original Training Score: 0.998
    - Original Testing Score: 0.85
    - For the Grid Search, we changed the max_depth to 5.
      - Best fit model chose min_samples_leaf of 1.
      - Score was 0.71